csmir/Commands.NET/README.md

 #### Reflection

-The framework saves cached command data in its own reflection types.
+The framework saves command data in its own reflection types.
 These types, such as `CommandInfo`, `ArgumentInfo` and `ModuleInfo` store informative data about a target, its root module and any submembers.

 The reflection data is accessible in various ways, most commonly in scope during type conversion & precondition evaluation.